Vusi Mkhatshwa

-Prince Vusumuzi Mkhatshwa (born 26 August 1979) is a South African politician who served as Mpumalanga's Member of the Executive Council (MEC) for Finance, Economic Development and Tourism from 2021 until 2022.
+Prince Vusumuzi Mkhatshwa (born 26 August 1979) is a South African politician who served as Mpumalanga's Member of the Executive Council for finance, economic development and tourism from 2021 until 2022.
 A member of the African National Congress, he previously served as the deputy speaker of the Mpumalanga Provincial Legislature from 2019 to 2021.

 Early life and education

 Mkhatshwa was born on 26 August 1979.
 In 2000, he did his Grade 12 at Cefups Academy.
 He holds a public admin national certificate from the Ehlanzeni TVET College, a certificate in local governance from the University of Johannesburg as well as a higher certificate in economic management science from the University of South Africa.

 Political career

 Mkhatshwa served as a COCAS chairperson between 1998 and 1999.
 He held multiple positions in the African National Congress Youth League.
 He was a branch secretary of the ANC Youth League between 2005 and 2009.
 In 2012, he was appointed as the provincial coordinator of the youth league's provincial task team.
 He served in this position for one year until 2013, when he was elected as the deputy provincial secretary of the league, a position that he held until 2016.

 Apart from holding positions in the ANC Youth League, he was also an ANC branch chairperson between 2010 and 2013 and a member of the ANC's regional executive committee in Ehlanzeni between 2013 and 2016.
 In 2016, Mkhatshwa was elected as a member of the provincial executive committee.